snakster/cpp.react/tutorials/BasicAlgorithms.md

 mySensor.Samples << 20 << 21 << 21 << 22;
 // output: 20, 21, 22
 {% endhighlight %}
-It should be noted, that signal observers are only notified if the signal value changes, hence the second `21` event doesn't produce output.
+Note that signal observers are only notified if the signal value changes, hence the second `21` event doesn't produce output.

 If a stream emits multiple events during a single turn, only the last one is stored by `Hold`:
 {% highlight C++ %}